Find All Places

 I departed from Calliope on the Monday 3 November and spent Monday and Tuesday nights in

 QLD (daily tally of 650km).
 This enabled me to finalise some food shopping and offload some stuff to family that I had bough from home.
-I was still at this stage unsure of the route I would take to the Pyrenees from
+I was still at this stage unsure of the route I would take to

 as I had to find out if Madfisher had gotten out of Jury Duty in